sobhik-sawdagar/Assignment-Submission-Portal-Backend/README.md

 JWT_SECRET=your_jwt_secret
 ```
 ### 4. Database Setup
-Make sure MongoDB is running.
-If you are using a local instance, simply start MongoDB with the following command:
+Ensure that MongoDB is running.
+If you are using a local instance, please refer to the internet for installation instructions based on your operating system.

 #### For MongoDB Atlas (cloud-based):